shadowfaxthewhitehorse/powerbivizs/README.md

 #
 #

+Below is information on the A series, that is, files under the folder A__Series[*] in this GitHub repository (i.e. powerbivizs).
+All these files pertain to the same project.

+1. A series: this is a Power BI dashboard based on data related to the Data Science field.

+#
+#

 Below is information on the C series, that is, files under the folder C__Series[*] in this GitHub repository (i.e. powerbivizs).
 All these files pertain to the same project.

-1. C series: this is a Power BI dashboard based on data related to church attendance.
+2. C series: this is a Power BI dashboard based on data related to church attendance.
 Software used: Power BI, Excel.

 #
 #